For Inflamed Eyelids Do This

 The Role of Microbes in Eyelid Inflammation

-In the case of blepharitis, microscopic organisms such as bacteria, viruses, and fungi can be the cause of inflammation in the eyelids.
-A range of microbes including bacteria, viruses, and fungi can trigger inflammation that results in swollen eyes.
+In the case of blepharitis, microscopic organisms such as bacteria, viruses, and fungi can cause eyelid inflammation.
+Microbes, including bacteria, viruses, and fungi, can trigger inflammation that results in swollen eyes.

-In many cases, these microorganisms cause an inflammatory response when they infect the affected eye area.
+These microorganisms often cause an inflammatory response when infecting the affected eye.
 The symptoms typically include redness and irritation around the eyelid margins.

 The Most Common Culprits